 Obesity - Children and Teens

 Calories are consumed from food and drinks.
-They are necessary for physical activity and all basic body functions.
-A healthy weight is reached by balancing the number of calories you eat and the number of calories you use.
+They are needed for physical activity and all basic body functions.
+A healthy weight is reached by balancing the number of calories eaten and the number of calories used.

-Weight gain occurs when the number of calories eaten is greater than the number of calories used.
-If this happens regularly, it will lead to obesity.
-Calorie imbalances happen most often with eating too much food and low levels of physical activity.
-Less often, it may be caused by a medical condition or medication.
+Weight gain happens when the number of calories eaten is more than the number of calories used.
+This can lead to obesity if it happens too much.
+Calorie imbalances happen most often with eating too much food and not being active enough.
+Less often, it may be caused by a medical condition or medicine.

-Factors that may increase your child's risk of obesity include:
+Things that may raise a child's risk of obesity include:

 - Sleep problems, such as poor sleeping habits or lack of sleep